 A two-shot vaccination series is recommended for students who have not previously had the chicken pox disease or the 2 shot vaccination series.

 Wheaton College does not favor immunization exemptions.
 By Illinois State law, a student may be exempt from immunizations for one of only two reasons: medical or religious.
-Medical exemptions must be explained and signed by a physician (MD, DO, PA, NP).
+Medical exemptions (TB skin test is not a vaccine and cannot be exempted) must be explained and signed by a physician (MD, DO, PA, NP).
 A medical exemption is for the following:

 - Medical Risk to the Student.
 The College may exempt a student from one or more of the required immunizations based on a written statement by a physician (MD, DO, PA or NP) that describes the nature and probable duration of a medical condition or circumstance that contraindicates such immunizations(s) and that identifies the specific immunization(s) that could be detrimental to the student’s health.